Dayaawsdevops/React-Todo/README.md

-*c.
+*a.
 Create a Kubernetes Deployment Configuration*

-*d.
+*b.
 Create a Kubernetes Service Configuration*

-*e.
+*c.
 Apply the Configurations*

-bash
-microk8s kubectl apply -f deployment.yaml
-microk8s kubectl apply -f service.yaml

 *f.
 Verify Deployment*

-To ensure your application is running and accessible, use:
+### 3. To ensure your application is running and accessible, use.

-bash
-microk8s kubectl get pods
-microk8s kubectl get services

-Find the external IP of your service and navigate to it in your browser.
+### 4. Find the external IP of your service and navigate to it in your browser.